-R is open-source and free of charge.
+R is open source and free.
 It is a powerful programming language that can be used for many different purposes but specializes in data analysis, modeling, visualization, and machine learning.
 R is easily extensible; it has a vast ecosystem of packages, mostly user-contributed modules that focus on a specific theme, such as modeling, visualization, and so on.

 One collection of packages is called the tidyverse (Wickham et al. 2019).
 The tidyverse is an opinionated collection of R packages designed for data science.
 All packages share an underlying design philosophy, grammar, and data structures.
-Several of these design philosophies are directly informed by the aspects of software described in this section.
-If you’ve never used the tidyverse packages, Chapter 2 contains a review of its basic concepts.
+Several of these design philosophies are directly informed by the aspects of software for modeling described in this chapter.
+If you’ve never used the tidyverse packages, Chapter 2 contains a review of basic concepts.
 Within the tidyverse, the subset of packages specifically focused on modeling are referred to as the tidymodels packages.
-This book is an extended software manual for conducting modeling using the tidyverse and tidymodels.
+This book is a practical guide for conducting modeling using the tidyverse and tidymodels packages.
 It shows how to use a set of packages, each with its own specific purpose, together to create high-quality models.

 Before proceeding, let’s describe a taxonomy for types of models, grouped by purpose.
-While not exhaustive, most models fall into at least one of these categories:
+This taxonomy informs both how a model is used and many aspects of how the model may be created or evaluated.
+While this list is not exhaustive, most models fall into at least one of these categories:

 The purpose of a descriptive model is to describe or illustrate characteristics of some data.
 The analysis might have no other purpose than to visually emphasize some trend or artifact in the data.

 For example, large scale measurements of RNA have been possible for some time using microarrays.
 Early laboratory methods placed a biological sample on a small microchip.
 Very small locations on the chip can measure a signal based on the abundance of a specific RNA sequence.
-The chip would contain thousands (or more) outcomes, each a quantification of the RNA related to some biological process.
+The chip would contain thousands (or more) outcomes, each a quantification of the RNA related to a biological process.
 However, there could be quality issues on the chip that might lead to poor results.
-A fingerprint accidentally left on a portion of the chip might cause inaccurate measurements when scanned.
+For example, a fingerprint accidentally left on a portion of the chip could cause inaccurate measurements when scanned.

-An early method for evaluating such issues were probe-level models, or PLM’s (Bolstad 2004).
+An early method for evaluating such issues were probe-level models, or PLMs (Bolstad 2004).
 A statistical model would be created that accounted for the known differences in the data, such as the chip, the RNA sequence, the type of sequence, and so on.
 If there were other, unknown factors in the data, these effects would be captured in the model residuals.
 When the residuals were plotted by their location on the chip, a good quality chip would show no patterns.
 When a problem did occur, some sort of spatial pattern would be discernible.
-Often the type of pattern would suggest the underlying issue (e.g. a fingerprint) and a possible solution (wipe the chip off and rescan, repeat the sample, etc.).
+Often the type of pattern would suggest the underlying issue (e.g., a fingerprint) and a possible solution (wipe off the chip and rescan, repeat the sample, etc.).
 Figure 1.1(a) shows an application of this method for two microarrays taken from Gentleman et al. (2005).
-The images show two different colors; red is where the signal intensity was larger than the model expects while the blue color shows lower than expected values.
+The images show two different color values; areas that are darker are where the signal intensity was larger than the model expects while the lighter color shows lower than expected values.
 The left-hand panel demonstrates a fairly random pattern while the right-hand panel exhibits an undesirable artifact in the middle of the chip.

 Another example of a descriptive model is the locally estimated scatterplot smoothing model, more commonly known as LOESS (Cleveland 1979).
 Here, a smooth and flexible regression model is fit to a data set, usually with a single independent variable, and the fitted regression line is used to elucidate some trend in the data.
 These types of smoothers are used to discover potential ways to represent a variable in a model.
 This is demonstrated in Figure 1.1(b) where a nonlinear trend is illuminated by the flexible smoother.
 From this plot, it is clear that there is a highly nonlinear relationship between the sale price of a house and its latitude.

-For example, the goal of a clinical trial might be to provide confirmation that a new therapy does a better job in prolonging life than an alternative, like an existing therapy or no treatment at all.
-If the clinical endpoint was related to survival of a patient, the null hypothesis might be that the two therapeutic groups have equal median survival times, with the alternative hypothesis being that the new therapy has higher median survival.
+For example, the goal of a clinical trial might be to provide confirmation that a new therapy does a better job in prolonging life than an alternative, such as an existing therapy or no treatment at all.
+If the clinical endpoint related to survival of a patient, the null hypothesis might be that the new treatment has an equal or lower median survival time, with the alternative hypothesis being that the new therapy has higher median survival.
 If this trial were evaluated using traditional null hypothesis significance testing via modeling, the significance testing would produce a p-value using some pre-defined methodology based on a set of assumptions for the data.
-Small values for the p-value in the model results would indicate that there is evidence that the new therapy helps patients live longer.
-Large values for the p-value in the model results would conclude that there is a failure to show such a difference; this lack of evidence could be due to a number of reasons, including the therapy not working.
+Small values for the p-value in the model results would indicate there is evidence that the new therapy helps patients live longer.
+Large values for the p-value in the model results would conclude there is a failure to show such a difference; this lack of evidence could be due to a number of reasons, including the therapy not working.